 - Location and Availability

-In this webinar, Options and Challenges in Providing Universal Access white paper authors will posit potential solutions for each challenge, and will provide an overview of their findings that summarizes their research.
-Please join us on 7 June for a chance to engage with the authors’ research and ask questions regarding their conclusions.
+In this webinar, Options and Challenges in Providing Universal Access white paper authors post potential solutions for each challenge, and provide an overview of their findings that summarizes their research.

 Helen Anne Hicks